-In fact they just wanted to discharge me!
+In fact they just wanted me to nod and smile so they could discharge me!

-It was so frustrating because all the surgery team kept saying was that my X-rays looked fine and the fusion had taken well.
+It was so frustrating because every member of the surgery team I saw were all saying that my X-rays looked fine and the fusion had taken well.

 Insinuating that the pain must all be in my head.

-So the time I hadn't been able to play the sport I loved turned from weeks into months and years.
+So the time I hadn't been able to play the sport I loved turned from weeks into months and then into years.

-And on top of that I had a new problem of being in constant pain which was making it really difficult to continue making a living as a painter and decorator.
+And on top of that I had the new problem of being in constant pain, which was making it extremely difficult to continue making a living as a painter and decorator.

-So I was coming out of consultations with tears of anger and frustration in my eyes not understanding what was happening to me or being able to do anything about it.
+So I was coming out of consultations with tears of anger and frustration in my eyes, not understanding what was happening to me and being powerless to do anything about it.

-After two years of this back and fro the medical team eventually agreed that the fusion hadn't worked.
+After two years (!) of this to and fro, the medical team eventually agreed that the fusion hadn't worked.

 Something I had known from day 1!

-With each surgery came the hope that this would be the one to take away the constant pain and fix me.
+With each surgery giving me the hope that this would be the one to take away the constant pain and fix me.

-And this took a huge strain on me mentally as well as physically.
+And I don't mind admitting that this took a huge strain on me mentally and emotionally, as well as physically.

 In fact the depression that comes with feelings of helplessness, fragility and vulnerability that are associated with chronic pain hit me hard.